 All security issues should be referred directly to the Campus Director and CSO, Ms. Tanja Ward.
-In her absence, the other Campus Safety Officer (CSO), or a staff member should be informed immediately.
+In her absence, the other Campus Safety Officer (CSO), a staff member, or the building security personnel should be informed immediately.
 The CSO is aiming to maintain the physical security and safety of the University and students, faculty, staff, and visitors; for collaborating with the facility management (landlord) and law enforcement agencies.